-WebAssembly Tutorial: Call JavaScript from C++ with Emscripten and React
+WebAssembly Tutorial: Call JavaScript functions from C++ with Emscripten and React

 If part one made WASM feel like a turbo button for heavy loops, part two is where the fun gets very real.
 In part one we called C++ from JavaScript and got a single result back.
 Nice and clean.
 Today we flip that flow around and make C++ talk back to JavaScript repeatedly through callbacks, while passing what looks and behaves like a complex object.